Here is the article that explains All you need to know about Primer.

 How to choose a primer?

 The primer should be chosen as per our needs.
 Each skin is unique and every product works differently on different skin.
-Use the trial and error method to choose a perfect primer for our skin.
+Use the trial and error method to know a perfect primer for our skin.
 Below are a few lists of recommendations.

 - Oily skin/ pore skin – Mattifyingprimer